automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Limusaurus.md

 # Limusaurus
-## Description: Was this toothless theropod a vegetarian?
+## Was this toothless theropod a vegetarian?